austintoddj/texastwisters/src/data/programs/open-gym.md

   squareImage1: '/images/stock/program-description-02.jpg'
   squareImage2: '/images/stock/program-description-03.jpg'
 pricingSection:
-  tagline: Packages & Pricing
+  tagline: Membership & Pricing
-  headline: Let's get the party started!
+  headline: Sign up today!
-  text: Don't wait to start planning an epic birthday for your child.
-Choose the package that's right for you and reserve your spot today!
+  text: Enroll at any time during the year and reserve your spot in the class.
+Our curriculum makes learning fun and safe.
   pricing1:
     name: Regular
     price: $1.2k